SwissDataScienceCenter/renku/docs/introduction/renku.rst

 =========

-The core of the Renku Project is the ``renku`` command-line interface (CLI), which offers tools for easily capturing your data science process as you work.
+The core of the Renku Project is the ``renku`` command-line interface (CLI), which offers tools for easily capturing your data-science process as you work.
 With these tools, you can describe and annotate data and workflows, providing information that is used to build the lineage of your results, simplifying iterative development and making your work reproducible.
 The CLI can be used